 The Charter under which the Finance, Risk & Audit Committee operates was reviewed and approved by the Board on 20 May 2021.
-The Committee comprises not less than three non-executive Directors, appointed by the Board.
-The Board Chair, the Dean, Dean, Internal and the Executive Director Corporate Services and Chief Financial Officer, the external auditors and other executive officers of the Company are invited to attend as required.
+The Committee comprises at least three non-executive Directors, appointed by the Board.
+The Board Chair, the Dean, Dean, Internal and the Chief Operating Officer and Chief Financial Officer, the external auditors and other executive officers of the Company are invited to attend as required.